image

 Is There Any Particular "Rittner" Style of Floral Design?

-No. That's silly!
-Any good floral designer should be able to do many different styles, techniques and approaches.
+This means that any good floral designer should be able to do many different styles, techniques and approaches.
 And it does not require bringing in huge numbers of different designers to teach a variety of techniques....

 With the mixture of both contemporary as well as classical design techniques being marketed today, that requires quite an array of approaches.